bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

 ```

 NOTE: Regular forms generate hidden fields so they do not use these tags.
 More
-details can be found in the [Rails Security Guide](security.html#cross-site-request-forgery-csrf).
+details can be found in the [Quails Security Guide](security.html#cross-site-request-forgery-csrf).

 Localized Views
 ---------------